buttercup/buttercup-core-web/README.md

 ## _**Deprecated**: Core-web will slowly be integrated completely with [Buttercup core](https://github.com/buttercup/buttercup-core/)_

+This repository will be made obsolete by the task [buttercup/buttercup-core#181](https://github.com/buttercup/buttercup-core/pull/181).

 ## Usage
 Buttercup core-web is a UMD module, so you can import it using [AMD](http://requirejs.org/docs/whyamd.html#amd) or [CommonJS](http://requirejs.org/docs/whyamd.html#commonjs) styles, or by simply including it as script on a webpage (exposes `Buttercup` and `Buttercup.Web` on the `window`).